Theresa A. Maldonado: Life

 She served as the special assistant to the chief executive officer and executive vice president of the Texas A&M Health Science Center from October 2014 to May 2015.
 From June 2015 to July 2017 she worked at the University of Texas Rio Grande Valley as a professor of electrical engineering.
 She was its founding senior vice president for research, innovation, and economic development from 2015 to 2016.
 In July 2017, she became the dean of the college of engineering and the Ritter Professor of Engineering at the University of Texas at El Paso.
 In March 2020, she became the vice president for research and innovation at the University of California.
 She was a candidate to be president-elect of the American Association for the Advancement of Science.
 Maldonado was announced as the president-elect in March 2024.
+She is a member of the board of directors of the California Council on Science and Technology since 2020.